magentabusiness/magentabusiness.github.io/_includes/templates/install/tb-370-update-linux.md

 {% capture tb_3_7_0_upgrade_note %}
-**Important note before upgrading to ThingsBoard 3.7**
+**Important note before upgrading to IoT Hub 3.7**

-ThingsBoard backend was migrated to Java 17.
+IoT Hub backend was migrated to Java 17.
 Install JDK 17 and ensure that system's default Java version is set to 17.

 Please refer to Step 1 of the corresponding installation guide for detailed instructions: